Las Vegas Homes For Sale with a Pool

 Disadvantages of Having A Swimming Pool

 The disadvantages of buying a home with a pool will be the year-round maintenance, even when hot or cold.
-Most people hire the service out, paying around $100-150 per month.
+Most people hire a pool service, paying around $100-150 per month.
 A pool service’s price is dependent on the debris from landscaping that needs to be cleaned every week, the type of system the pool operates on, and the age of the equipment.

-Another potential disadvantage could be safety and liability issues.
+Another potential disadvantage might be safety and liability issues.
 I would recommend against an investor purchasing a house for sale with a pool unless they plan to reside in the property in the future.
 Cement gets very hot in the summer in Las Vegas unless you use a texture and “cool deck” paint.
 Pool fences mitigate most safety concerns, and some pool fences are removable.
 You also might want to explore retractable pool covers.

 Most textures on the bottom of pools are not very noticeable.
 Some surfaces are rougher than others.
 Plaster pools should be acid washed every year or two.
-Some pebble bottoms are rougher than others but don’t look bad as quickly.
+Some pebble bottoms can scrape your skin but look nice longer without being acid washed.
 The bottom that concerns me most is in a fiberglass pool.

 We had friends with an older fiberglass pool where fiberglass slivers would be in the water.
 Eventually, after two failed attempts to fix the problem, they took out the fiberglass shell and built the pool with concrete and plaster using the same equipment and hole in the ground.

 A pool inspection did not reveal the problem because no one went in the water before buying the house.
-Always get a pool inspection in Las Vegas when buying a home for sale with a pool.
+Always get a pool inspection when buying a home for sale with a pool in Las Vegas.

-If you are looking to build a new pool, expect it to cost more money than buying a home with a pool.
-You may not re-coup for full amount you paid when selling your house with a pool.
+If you are looking to build a new swimming pool in Las Vegas, expect it to cost more money than buying a home with a pool.
+You may not recoup the full amount you paid when selling your house after building a pool.
 Know that there are also ways to build a pool for less.